Table Of Content

 Introduction: Can You Really Ask for Someone’s Salary Details Under RTI?

-Yes, under the Right to Information Act, 2005, you can legally request the salary details of government employees, provided it serves a larger public interest.
+Yes, under the Right to Information Act, 2005, [ rti act ]you can legally request the salary slip or details of government employees, provided it serves a larger public interest.
 But the process, limitations, and legal provisions around this are often misunderstood.

 In this article, we break down everything you need to know about filing RTI for salary-related information of public servants, how it differs for private employees, and how RTIwala can guide you safely and legally.